 Companies such as Apple Inc., Fitbit Inc., and Medtronic have been launching innovative products, which are also expected to facilitate market growth.
 Smart clothing and smart blood pressure monitors are expected to garner a huge market share over the next eight years.

 The diagnostic and monitoring segment dominated the market in 2016 with a larger market share, but reported a comparatively lower growth rate than the therapeutic segment.
-Blood pressure monitors held the largest market share in 2016, in this segment that can be attributed to sedentary lifestyle and unhealthy diet.
+Blood pressure monitors held the largest market share in 2016 in this segment, which can be attributed to a sedentary lifestyle and unhealthy diet.
 Moreover, insulin pumps accounted for the largest market share in 2016, in the therapeutic devices segment, and are expected to grow at a lucrative growth rate till 2025.

 Online channel is the fastest growing segment owing to increase in online purchasing through smartphones, higher flexibility, and easier availability of a wide range of products.

 Pharmacies are the first point of contact for companies to supply products and samples.
 Increase in retail business, which provides improved access to products, is anticipated to boost the market.
 Other distribution channels include hypermarkets, and they are likely to gain momentum owing to brand awareness and better customer service.
 Increasing customer sophistication and demand for better value are expected to create growth opportunities.